stefanoverna/graphql8/guides/relay/connections.md

 end
 ```

-Then take code from {{ "GraphQL::Types::Relay::BaseConnection" | api_doc }} and adapt it to your app.
+Then take code from {{ "GraphQL8::Types::Relay::BaseConnection" | api_doc }} and adapt it to your app.

 You can mix-and-match customized and built-in types.
 For example, if you customize the base `Edge` class, you can still use the built-in {{ "Types::Relay::PageInfo" | api_doc }} class.